 For today only—

 Do not anger

 The best way to start your Reiki practice is to attend a class.
 Everyone can learn Reiki.
 No special talent is required.
 All living creatures have the ability to heal and the practice of Reiki enhances that natural ability.

 During a Reiki class, participants receive a Reiki attunement which helps to clear energy pathways.
 A Reiki attunement is a brief ceremony involving gentle touch on shoulders and hands.
 Just as a water conduit gets clogged with debris, our body’s energy pathways become cluttered.
 The Reiki attunement starts to clear the energy pathways.
 Giving Reiki to self daily continues the process.

 If you are curious to learn more and experience Reiki for yourself, consider taking the Reiki 1 Workshop with Pam Myers.
-Pam has being teaching Reiki workshops in Columbia, Missouri for close to 20 years.
+Pam has being teaching Reiki workshops in Columbia, Missouri since 1998.
 Her students use the skills taught in these classes to help themselves, families and friends.
 Their cats and dogs love to receive Reiki too!